Rceattle provides several layers

 )

-summary(model_1)fit_mod() runs a battery of convergence checks after
+as.data.frame(model_1)fit_mod() runs a battery of convergence checks after

 optimization and attaches the result as model$convergence.